celyes/website-src/source/_posts/symfony/2020-04-04-introduction-to-symfony.md

 ```bash
  [OK] Web server listening on http://127.0.0.1:8000 (PHP CGI 7.3.11)
 ```
-we finished installing Symfony... now let's move to the next step 🤩!
+we finished installing Symfony... now let's move on to the next step 🤩!